Sharp preasymptotic error bounds for the Helmholtz $h$-FEM: Introduction

-The fact that, for oscillatory data, the relative $H^1_k$ error for the Helmholtz $h$-FEM is controllably small if $(hk)^{2p}\Csol$ is sufficiently small was famously identified for 1-d nontrapping problems by the work of Ihlenburg and Babu\v{s}ka \cite{IhBa:95a, IhBa:97}.
-The bounds \eqref{eq:H1bound} and \eqref{eq:L2bound} have previously been obtained (i) for the Dirichlet obstacle problem with impedance boundary conditions approximating the radiation condition \cite{DuWu:15, Pe:20} and (ii) for PML with constant-coefficients, no obstacle, and $p=1$ \cite{LiWu:19}.
+The fact that, for oscillatory data, the relative $H^1_k$ error for the Helmholtz $h$-FEM is controllably small if $(hk)^{2p}\Csol$ is sufficiently small was famously identified for 1-d nontrapping problems by the work of Ihlenburg and Babu\v{s}ka \cite{IhBa:95a, IhBa:97} (see \cite[Page 350, penultimate displayed equation]{IhBa:97}, \cite[Equation 4.7.41]{Ih:98}).
+The bounds \eqref{eq:H1bound} and \eqref{eq:L2bound} have previously been obtained for \ben \item $p=1$, for Helmholtz problems with either an impedance boundary condition \cite[Theorem 6.1]{Wu:14}, \cite[Theorem 2]{BaChGo:17}, or truncation via the exact Dirichlet-to-Neumann map \cite[Theorem 4.1]{LSW2}, or truncation via a radial, $k$-independent PML \cite[Theorem 4.4]{LiWu:19}, or truncation via a radial, $k$-dependent PML \cite[Theorem 7.2]{ChGaNiTo:22}, \item $p\in \mathbb{Z}^+$, the constant-coefficient Helmholtz equation with no obstacle and an impedance boundary condition approximating the radiation condition \cite[Theorem 5.1]{DuWu:15}, \item $p\in \mathbb{Z}^+$, the variable-coefficient Helmholtz equation in the exterior of a Dirichlet obstacle with an impedance boundary condition approximating the radiation condition \cite[Theorem 2.39]{Pe:20}. \een The bounds in Point 1 for $p=1$ come from the so-called \emph{elliptic projection} argument, which proves error bounds under the condition ``$(hk)^{p+1}\Csol$ is sufficiently small''; i.e., the sharp condition when $p=1$, but not when $p>1$.
+The initial ideas behind this argument were introduced in the Helmholtz context in \cite{FeWu:09, FeWu:11} for interior-penalty discontinuous Galerkin methods, and then further developed for the standard FEM and continuous interior-penalty methods in \cite{Wu:14,ZhWu:13}.

-The present paper proves the bounds \eqref{eq:H1bound}, \eqref{eq:L2bound}, and \eqref{eq:rel_error} assuming only that the sesquilinear form is continuous, satisfies a G\aa rding inequality, and satisfies certain standard elliptic-regularity assumptions, therefore covering a variety of scatterers and methods for truncating the exterior domain (to approximate the radiation condition).
-Regarding the latter:~in this paper we consider truncating with a PML or an impedance boundary condition, but truncating with the exact Dirichlet-to-Neumann map is also, in principle, covered by the abstract framework; see Remark \ref{rem:DtN} below.
+The present paper proves the bounds \eqref{eq:H1bound}, \eqref{eq:L2bound}, and \eqref{eq:rel_error} for the $h$-FEM assuming only that the sesquilinear form is continuous, satisfies a G\aa rding inequality, and satisfies certain standard elliptic-regularity assumptions, therefore covering a variety of scatterers and methods for truncating the exterior domain.
+Regarding the latter:~in this paper we consider truncating with the exact Dirichlet-to-Neumann map on the boundary of a ball, with a radial PML, or with an impedance boundary condition.

+Since the preprint of this paper appeared, its ideas have been used in \cite{LiWu:23, ChSp:24, ChGaSp:24}, with \cite{LiWu:23} analysing high-order continuous interior-penalty methods for the Helmholtz PML problem (generalising the $p=1$ results in \cite{LiWu:19}), \cite{ChSp:24} analysing the geometric error for the Helmholtz $h$-FEM, and \cite{ChGaSp:24} obtaining preasymptotic error bounds for the Maxwell $h$-FEM.